BhavinPatel4199/Minest-Data-Exploration/README.md

 ## How to Run
 1. Ensure dependencies are installed using `pip install -r requirements.txt`.
 2. Run the Jupyter notebooks in `notebooks/` for step-by-step execution.
-3. Execute `src/train_model.py` to train and evaluate models.
-4. Check `results/` for output files and evaluation metrics.
+3. Check `results/` for output files and evaluation metrics.

 ## Future Improvements
 - Fine-tune hyperparameters for better performance.